SDU-eScience/Documentation/docs/source/index.rst

 filebeat configuration
 ^^^^^^^^^^^^^^^^^^^^^^
 Filebeat configuration file is in YAML format, which locates at ``/etc/filebeat/filebeat.yml``.
-Under ''paths'' sub section which belongs to the ''Filebeat prospectors'' section, we commented out the default and added new entries to specify the path for the iRODS's log file.
+Under ``paths`` sub section which belongs to the ``Filebeat prospectors`` section, we commented out the default and added new entries to specify the path for the iRODS's log file.

 .. code-block:: yml